Section 1: Questions about admission to the programme

 Health or medical insurance in Germany?

-All students enrolled in German universities (incl. foreign students) have to show evidence that they have a health insurance.
+All students enrolled in German universities (incl. foreign students) have to show evidence that they have a health insurance throughout the time that they are registered as a student of our university, which is until the certificate is issued.
 The conditional acceptance letter states that the student is required to obtain medical insurance prior to registration.
-Where can you get an insurance?

 What is the city of Freiberg like?